seerge/g-helper/docs/README.md

 1. Seamless and automatic GPU switching
 2. All performance modes can be fully customized with power limits and fan curves
 3. Lightweight.
+Just a single exe to run.
 Doesn't install anything in your system.
-Just a single exe to run
 4. Simple and clean native UI with easy access to all settings
 5. FN-Lock and custom hotkeys